Tian-Bai/Tian-Bai.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Incoming Statistics Ph.D. student at <a href='https://statistics.stanford.edu/'>Stanford University</a>
+subtitle: Statistics Ph.D. student at <a href='https://statistics.stanford.edu/'>Stanford University</a>

 profile:
   align: right